 LATIN AMERICAN STUDIES PROGRAM

-Professors: James McGuire, Government; Ann M. Wightman, History
+Professors: James McGuire, Government; Ann M. Wightman, History, Chair

 Associate Professors: Robert Conn, Romance Languages and Literatures

-Assistant Professor: Melanie Khamis, Economics; Maria Ospina, Romance Languages and Literatures
+Assistant Professors: Melanie Khamis, Economics; Maria Ospina, Romance Languages and Literatures

-The Major Program.
 Twelve semester courses are required to complete the LAST major, (1) six in LAST and at least six in a department of concentration; or (2) seven in LAST and five in a department concentration.
 The five or six courses in the concentration need not be cross-listed with LAST.
-Acceptable departments of concentration are those with an affiliated LAST faculty member, currently economics, earth and environmental sciences, government, history, music, religion, sociology, Spanish, and theater.
-With the approval of the Chair, students may concentrate in other departments that have faculty members with substantial knowledge of and interest in Latin America and/or the Caribbean.
+Acceptable departments of concentration are those with an affiliated LAST faculty member, currently Anthropology, Economics, Earth and Environmental Sciences, Government, History, Music, Religion, Sociology, Spanish, and Theater.
+With the approval of the chair, students may concentrate in other departments that have faculty members with substantial knowledge of and interest in Latin America and/or the Caribbean.
 LAST majors may not concentrate in another program (e.g., AMST) or in a college (e.g., CSS).

-Of the twelve courses required to complete the LAST major, three are mandatory: LAST 200 (Colonialism and Its Consequences in the Americas), LAST 226 (Spanish American Literature and Civilization), and LAST 245 (Survey of Latin American History).
+Of the 12 courses required to complete the LAST major, two are mandatory: LAST226 (Spanish American Literature and Civilization) and LAST245 (Survey of Latin American History).
 Each of these mandatory courses must be taken at Wesleyan.

 One additional LAST-cross-listed social science course is also mandatory.
 It, too, must be taken at Wesleyan.